Traceydh/Etch-A-Sketch/README.md

 - how psuedo code/explaining what I'm trying to do out loud can help highlight points of error
 - problem solving skills
 - how callback functions operate
+- how to update page on Github after editing files

 Future improvement to game
 - implement color wheel so any color can be chosen